 6. Don’t Wait to Execute on Your Campaign Until You Have Everything Figured Out

-You may be feeling like you aren’t enough of an expert to build a campaign and publish it — but don’t doubt yourself!
+You may be feeling hesitant to build your own campaign and publish it — but don’t doubt yourself!
 Having an imperfect campaign that is actually running and getting results is better than waiting around until you develop a perfect campaign.
-The reality is, there is no such thing as a perfect campaign.
+There is no such thing as a perfect campaign.
 Even if there were, you wouldn’t know that the campaign was perfect before launching it.
-Running actual contacts through your campaign is the only way to gather data and feedback you can use to make it better, so the most important thing is to be able to get your campaign out there fast so you can start optimizing it.
+Running actual contacts through your campaign is the only way to gather data and feedback you can use to make it better, so the most important thing is to get your campaign out there fast so you can start optimizing it.

 7. There’s Always More Than One Way to Map Your Campaign

-One of the best things about Campaign Builder is how flexible it is, which means that there will always be multiple ways you can possibly build what you need.
-There’s not always a clear cut answer about which way is best.
-Sometimes, it just depends on your preferences.
+One of the best things about Campaign Builder is how flexible it is.
+There will always be multiple ways you can build what you need, and there’s not always a clear cut answer as to which way is best.
+Sometimes it just depends on your preferences.

 When we originally built this, we started with two triggers at the top of the map.
 One was the step one form, and the other was the step two form.
-When step two was triggered, first the “Step 1” tag was removed and then the “Modern ONTRApreneur Applicant” tag was applied.
-This way worked fine and did everything we needed.
+When step two was triggered, first the “Step 1” tag was removed and then the “MODERN ONTRAPRENEUR Applicant” tag was applied.
+This worked fine and did everything we needed.

 8. Don’t Forget to Use All the Segmentation Tools at Your Disposal